 ← Back to blog

 A calorie deficit is simple in theory: eat fewer calories than you burn.
-In practice, results depend on choosing a target you can stick to.
+In practice, most people do better with a repeatable review system than with a one time target they never revisit.

 Start with a sustainable deficit